crownengine/crown/docs/basics.rst

 	|   ├── a14e8dfa2cd...  <- Compiled file
 	|   ├── 72e3cc03787...  <- Another compiled file
 	|   └── ...
-	├── temp                <- Temporary files from data compilers └── last.log            <- Text log from the last engine execution
+	├── data_index.sjson    <- Used to convert resource IDs to human-readable names ├── last.log            <- Text log from the last engine execution └── temp                <- Temporary files from data compilers

 The .dataignore file
 ----------------------

 The ``.dataignore`` file specifies files that Crown should ignore when compiling data.

-When Crown bumps into unknown files in the source directory, it reports and error and quits the compilation.
+When Crown bumps into unknown files in the source directory, it reports an error and quits the compilation.
 This is often desired behavior, since you do not want non-essential data in your source directory.